Introduction

 - Scalability

-At the same time, customer expectations have evolved.
+At the same time, user expectations have risen.

 Modern users expect: